Identification of Incomplete Preferences

 \section{Nonparametric Identification}

-Let $(I,\mathcal{F} ,\bfP)$ be a non-atomic probability space.
-We use $i \in I$ to denote a random individual from the population $I$.
+\textbf{Notation.} Throughout the paper we use capital Latin letters to denote sets and random sets.
+We use lower case Latin letters for random vectors and random functions.
+We use lower case Greek letters for parameter vectors and capital Greek letters for parameter sets.
+For a set $A \subset \Re^k$, $A^c$ denotes its complement.
+For a finite set $A$, $|A|$ denotes its cardinality.
+Scripted Latin letters are used for spaces or collections of similar objects. \begin{Assumption} Let $(I,\mathcal{F} ,\bfP)$ be a non-atomic probability space on which all random vectors, functions and sets are defined.\footnote{In case the analysis is conditioned on a $\sigma$-algebra $\mathcal{B}$ generated by a random variable $x$ (covariates), the probability space does not include any $\mathcal{B}$-atoms.
+The analysis and results in this paper can be written conditional on such a vector of covariates $x$.
+We avoid this extra notations for simplicity.} \end{Assumption} We use $i \in I$ to denote a random individual from the population $I$.
 For each $i\in I$ the set of feasible choices is $\mathcal{A}$, and for each $a\in \mathcal{A}$ decision maker $i$ has a utility interval $\left[ \ul_i(a) ,\uh_i(a) \right]$ as described in Section \ref{Incompleteness}.\footnote{We assume the set of alternatives is the same for all decision makers for simplicity.
 We explore the role of limited consideration sets in Section \ref{sec:attention_sets} } As usual, utility values are known to the individual but not to the analyst.